Score Distillation Beyond Acceleration: Generative Modeling from Corrupted Data: Phase I: Variants of Pretraining Details

-Ambient Tweedie Diffusion aims to learn the distribution of $\mathcal{A}(x^{(i)})$ from noisy observations $y^{(i)} = \mathcal{A}(x^{(i)}) + \sigma \cdot \varepsilon$, where $\sigma$ is a known constant noise level.
-The goal of this pretraining objective is to mitigate the impact of additive noise during training.
-Similar denoising strategies have been employed in~\cite{chen2025denoising} and~\cite{daras2025ambientscaling}.
+Diffusion for denoising aims to learn the distribution of \(\mathcal{A}(x^{(i)})\) from noisy observations \(y^{(i)} = \mathcal{A}(x^{(i)}) + \sigma \varepsilon\), where \(\sigma\) is a known (constant) noise level.
+The objective is to mitigate the impact of additive noise during training.
+Related denoising strategies have been explored in~\cite{daras2025ambientscaling}.

-Notably, the Tweedie adjustment is compatible with more advanced diffusion training techniques, such as those presented in Appendix~\ref{app:ambient_inpainting} and Appendix~\ref{app:ambient_mri}, which are specifically designed for random inpainting and Fourier-space inpainting tasks, respectively.
+The Tweedie adjustment is compatible with more advanced diffusion training techniques (Appendix~\ref{app:ambient_inpainting} and Appendix~\ref{app:ambient_mri}), tailored for random inpainting and Fourier-space inpainting, respectively.